11 Impressive Projects You Can Make With Wood Scraps

 Scrap Wood End-Grain Coasters

-One of my favorite parts about DIY and woodworking is trying different things.
-An inherent part of my hobby is hoarding the scraps from various projects.
+One of my favorite parts of DIY and woodworking is trying different things.
+Hoarding the scraps from various projects goes with the territory.
 So every few months I need to clear out my pile and make something useful out of them.
 These end-grain coasters are fun because of the endless patterns you can create, and they make great gifts!

-If you are anything like me, once a project is finished, you have all of this offcut lumber leftover and hate to throw it away.
-It just feels like a waste.
-Well, this project will put that extra lumber to use.
-Put this cool little catapult on your desk at work to annoy your coworkers, or give it to one of your young relatives.
+If you’re anything like me, once a project is finished, there’s a lot of off-cut lumber left over.
+Throwing it away feels like a waste.
+Instead, use it to make this cool little catapult.
+Put it on your desk at work and annoy your coworkers, or give it to your kids.
 Since the only power tools we used are a jigsaw and a drill, this miniature catapult is easy for even a beginner to build!

 Cottage Shelf with Branches

-Need a quick, distinctive display shelf?
+Need a quick, unique display shelf?
 Make this tree branch shelf from all-natural materials.
 Just cut the supports from branches, screw on a shelf, attach it to the wall and you’re done!
+It will add a touch of woodland whimsy to any room.

 Flip-Down Wall-Mounted Coat Rack

-This coat rack project is one you can personalize to your own taste and will be a useful piece in your home.
-We had some fun and used ebiara (red zebra wood), but if you have some seven in. wide pieces in your scrap bin you can build this project for less than $10.
+This coat rack project is a useful piece in your home, and one you can personalize to your taste.
+We had some fun and used ebiara (red zebra wood), but all you need is any type of seven-inch-wide scrap pieces.
 The only difficult part of this project is cutting the angles into the pivoting parts.
 We used a hand saw and a homemade miter box, but a powered miter saw or a plastic store-bought miter box works great.

 Bookends are an easy way to break up space and add character to any bookcase.
 These industrial bookends are simple to build; you’ll only need a drill and saw.
 Personalize them to your taste with a different species of wood, stain or even paint.
 We used oak finished with a Golden Oak stain and black steel parts.